 Where a pupil makes an allegation against a member of staff and that allegation is shown to have been malicious, the head teacher will discipline the pupil in accordance with this policy.
 The head teacher will also consider the pastoral needs of staff accused of misconduct.

-This policy was ratified:
+This policy was ratified: September 2024

-September 2023

-September 2024

-This policy will be reviewed:
+This policy will be reviewed: September 2025

-Juliette Westwood

-Signed by the Head teacher:
+Signed by the Head teacher: Juliette Westwood

+Chair of Coverners Dichard Dutlar

 Chair of Governors:

 Richard Butler